department-of-veterans-affairs/vets-website/content/pages/health-care/eligibility.md

   - Were discharged for a hardship or "early out," **or**
   - Served prior to September 7, 1980

-- **If you're a current or former member of the Reserves or National Guard,** you must have been called to active duty by a federal order and completed the full period for which you were called or ordered to active duty.
+- **If you’re a current or former member of the Reserves or National Guard,** you must have been called to active duty by a federal order and completed the full period for which you were called or ordered to active duty.
 If you had or have active-duty status for training purposes only, you don't qualify for VA health care.

 - **If you separated under conditions other than honorable:**